Who we are

-For the purposes of the Act, the data controller of any personal data we collect or receive from you is Public Sector plc.
+For the purposes of applicable data protection law, we are the data controller of any personal data we collect or receive from you.

 We will collect and store personal data about you as follows:

 Identity and contact information: If you complete any forms on our website or are required to register to access any part of our website, or if you contact us in any other way, we may collect your name, email address and any other information you provide to us; and

 Technical data: We process details of your visits to our website and the pages that you access, by collecting [your internet protocol (IP) address, cookie data (see section 11 below for further information about cookies), browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website].

 We use your personal data to: